-Low levels of hCG may be detected in your blood within about 7 days of you becoming pregnant. hCG levels are highest towards the end of the first trimester, then gradually decline over the rest of your pregnancy.
+Low levels of hCG may be detected in your blood around 8 to 11 days after conception. hCG levels are highest towards the end of the first trimester, then gradually decline over the rest of your pregnancy.

 The average levels of hCG in a pregnant woman’s blood are:

 - non-pregnant women - less than 10 U/L

 - borderline pregnancy result - 10 to 25 U/L